CASE STUDY

 Timeline: 8 months - private beta

 The team delivered a prospecting agent that can handle tasks on behalf of sales reps autonomously.
-The tool can be set to fully autonomous or semi-autonomous to account for varying organizational needs degrees of comfort with automation.
+The tool can be set to fully autonomous or human-in-the-loop to account for varying organizational needs and/or degrees of comfort with agentic AI.

 After the launch of the AI agents in Q3 - HubSpot saw a 20% uptick in subscription revenue in Q4, total customers grew by 10,000 and Hubspot’s revenue increased by $430M